Who are the STEAM TAC specialists?

 - An in-person, hands-on STEAM lesson (a 90-minute lesson, given over two consecutive school days or one school day for block periods).

-- Opportunities to use technology tools left behind to supplement current teaching practices and networking opportunities for participating STEAM TAC classroom teachers.
+- A post-visit follow-up guide with supplemental lesson plans and networking opportunities for participating STEAM TAC classroom teachers.
+Opportunities to use technology tools left behind to supplement current teaching practices and networking opportunities for participating STEAM TAC classroom teachers.

 What does a sample middle school classroom immersion itinerary look like?